The Admissions Process

 You should apply at least 6 months before you expect to begin course work.
 If you live outside North America you should begin the application process 12 months before you anticipate the intensive in your first module.
 No applications will be considered if begun less than 45 days prior to the first intensive.

-Since the DMin program is a 32-credit program generally offered in a cohort format, we do not offer permission-to-take classes status.
-Enroll early!
+Since the DMin program is a 32-credit program generally offered in a cohort format, we do not usually offer guest student registration status.
+Apply early!